ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 #### Cycle Timing

 - **Priority** - A number used to order the execution of Transfer Groups that have the same decimation and offset values.
 Transfer groups with higher priority values will execute first.
 - **Decimation** - The ratio between the number of active plugin cycles to active transfer group cycles. (e.g. if decimation is set to 5, then the transfer group will execute every fifth active plugin cycle.)
+A decimation of 0 will cause the transfer to happen inline with the Framework and the active engine buffer will be the [Inline Buffer](#inline-buffer).
+Any other decimation will make the transfer asynchronous and the active buffer will be the [Async Buffer](#async-buffer).
 - **Offset** - An offset, from 0 to N-1 (where N is decimation), for offsetting the execution of similarly decimated Groups to allow them to execute on different cycles from one another.
 A transfer group will be active in a given plugin cycle when [Plugin cycle] % [Decimation] = offset.

 **Note**: Transfer Group cycle timing happens relative to its parent Plugin's cycle count.
 Decimation here will stack on top of the Plugin's configured decimation.
 Transfer groups are also forced to run inline with the PCL if they belong to a plugin configured to run inline to the PCL and are forced to run asynchronously if they belong to a plugin that is configured to run asynchronously.